 Many mobile network operators have temporarily closed their retail stores.
 Thankfully, many activities are possible online through customer care or mobile apps.

-Operators are also keeping available Wi-Fi hot spots where possible and waiving disconnections where inability to pay is linked to COVID-19.
-In the U.S., for example, several carriers are following the pledge from the Federal Communications Commission to “Keep Americans Connected” in public-private partnership.
+Operators are also keeping available Wi-Fi hot spots where possible and waiving disconnections where the inability to pay is linked to COVID-19.
+In the U.S., for example, several carriers are following the pledge from the Federal Communications Commission to “Keep Americans Connected” in public-private partnerships.

 Empowering humans to solve customer problems